...loading your profile.

 CDME Self Assessment Activity based on the new 5th edition of The DOT Medical Examination!
 Earn 15 CME/MOC!
 When you order the SPECIAL CDME ASSESSMENT PROGRAM – Two Essential Resources for physicians conducting DOT physical examinations – we will ship you your book and the CDME Self-Assessment activity, including the 46-questions, answer sheet, answer key, and CME/MOC attestation form.
 These materials are designed to help physicians and others deepen their knowledge of the DOT medical examination process.
 They do not guarantee inclusion on any register that may be forthcoming.
 ACOEM will make information on any new regulations in this area available to members.

-A leading peer-reviewed journal of ACOEM
+A leading peer-reviewed journal from ACOEM -- a member benefit

 Purchase JOEM CME